Fernando Alonso: Aston Martin (2023–present)

+Alonso began his 2026 campaign with two retirements at Australia and China, before placing 18th in Japan, the team's first finish of the season.
+The AMR26, the first Aston Martin and only car on the grid to be powered by a Honda engine, suffered from reliability issues and lacked pace, causing a very poor start to the season.
+Alonso was able to score Aston Martin's first points of the season at the 2026 Monaco Grand Prix, after Nico Hülkenberg and Sergio Pérez both received a ten-second penalty, which resulted in Alonso's promotion to tenth place.
+Alonso scored two further points with a ninth place finish at the 2026 Dutch Grand Prix.

 Endurance racing

 Alonso made his sports car endurance racing debut at the 1999 24 Hours of Barcelona.
 Paired with Antonio García, Salvi Delmuns and the journalist Pedro Fermín Flores, the quartet finished third in the M10 class and tenth overall in a Hyundai Accent.
 Alonso was due to enter the 2015 24 Hours of Le Mans with Porsche's Le Mans Prototype 1 team before Honda blocked it.

 WeatherTech SportsCar Championship (2018–2019)

 The Wayne Taylor Racing Cadillac DPi-V.R driven in the 2019 24 Hours of Daytona (pictured at the 2017 Petit Le Mans).

 Alonso drove a Ligier JS P217 entered by United Autosports in the 2018 24 Hours of Daytona as preparation for the 24 Hours of Le Mans.
 Alonso, Philip Hanson and McLaren reserve driver Lando Norris qualified thirteenth and finished 38th after multiple mechanical issues affected the car during the race.
 Alonso returned to race in the 2019 24 Hours of Daytona with Wayne Taylor Racing.
 He shared a Cadillac DPi-V.R with Kamui Kobayashi, Renger van der Zande and Jordan Taylor.
 The quartet completed 593 laps to win the rain-shortened event.